Depression Is More Than Just Sadness

 Often, it’s just referred to as depression.

-The Beck Depression Inventory is a 21-question multiple-choice self-report inventory, one of the most widely used psychometric tests for measuring the severity of depression.
+The Patient Depression Questionnaire is a 9-question multiple-choice self-report inventory, one of the most widely used psychometric tests for measuring the severity of depression.

 Why Does Depression Happen?

 You can experience depression for a number of reasons.
 Sometimes a life event triggers depression.
 Sometimes it happens after a psychological trauma, such as an assault.
 People with mental health problems such as anxiety disorder are at risk of depression.
 Substance abuse and medication addiction are risk factors for depression too.
 For some, there is no particular event that triggers depression, and you can feel it seemingly at random.

 Whatever triggers your depression, it’s more than just feeling sad.
 Sadness is a temporary reaction to loss and other life events.
 The feelings caused by depression are sometimes so strong that they prevent you from living a normal life.

 Signs and Symptoms of Depression

 Depression affects people in different ways, and there are many symptoms of major depression:

 Loss of interest or pleasure in activities you once enjoyed

 Feelings of shame, guilt, hopelessness, worthlessness, and anger